 During the World Cup, the city will also welcome some major educational exhibits that will send you home with a deeper understanding of American culture and history, including:

 How are rollercoasters built?
 What’s the secret behind bringing movies like How to Train Your Dragon and Jurassic World to life?
-Find out at The Franklin Institute, which will be hosting the world-premiere of the Universal Theme Parks Exhibition.
+Find out at The Franklin Institute, which is hosting the world-premiere of the Universal Theme Parks Exhibition.
 The 18,000-square-foot experience offers a behind-the-scenes glimpse of the magic that shapes the company’s theme parks in Florida and California.

 The Declaration of Independence may be most recognized for its impact on America, but this exhibit, hosted at the Museum of the American Revolution, offers a look at its significance in shaping other movements around the world.
 More than 120 artifacts, including a military uniform and drum owned by Mexican revolutionary Vicente Guerrero, a printing press from Chile and an LGBTQ+ Pride flag, reframe the declaration in a new light.